riipandi/fastrue/README.md

 ## 🚀 Deployment

-Please see the [documentation page](https://trusty-auth.netlify.app/docs/getting-started/introduction/) for more detailed information.
+Please see the [documentation page](https://fastrue-auth.netlify.app/docs/getting-started/introduction/) for more detailed information.

 ## 🧑🏻‍💻 Contributing

-Welcome, and thank you for your interest in contributing to Trusty!
+Welcome, and thank you for your interest in contributing to Fastrue!
 There are many ways in which you can contribute, beyond writing code.
 You can read this repository’s [Contributing Guidelines](./CONTRIBUTING.md) to learn how to contribute.

 ## Maintainer